 If you’ve got a limited budget but are expecting thousands of views on your videos, you should opt for PPM ads.

-- Pay-per-click (PPC) – These ads rely on the user to click the ad.
-These are usually the types of ads that you’re able to skip after 5 seconds.
-YouTube does account for users that watch the ad past the 5-second mark though.
+Pay-per-click (PPC) – These ads rely on the user to click the ad.
+These are usually the types of ads that you can skip after 5 seconds.
+However, YouTube also accounts for users who watch the ad past the 5-second mark.

-It could also happen that someone sees an ad, doesn’t click it but visits the site at a later time.
+It could also happen that someone sees an ad, doesn’t click it but visits the site later.

 2. The Advertiser

-Advertisements that are displayed on your channel are usually niche-specific, which means companies choose which sort of content they’d like their ads to be displayed in.
+Advertisements that are displayed on your channel are usually niche-specific, which means companies that advertise choose the video content they’d like their ads to be displayed in.

-Depending on how large the audience is for the niche, as well as the audience’s worth, YouTube will charge advertisers different prices, meaning the niche your content falls within will affect how much you’re paid.
+Depending on how large the audience is for the niche, as well as the audience’s worth, YouTube will charge advertisers different prices.
+Therefore the niche your content falls within will affect how much you’re paid.